garrandall/popular-music-data/tracks/jump-on-it-sir-mix-a-lot.md

 Around Tampa, I'm dialing up Stephanie
 She got me polished like chrome
 Sitting on a throne
-I'm wore out know, I'm going home (Ooh lord)
+I'm wore out know, I'm going home (Ohlord)

 What's up K.C., what's up (x2)
 Kansas City jump on it, jump on it, jump on it